naturalstupid/PyJHora/README.md

            !- match_ui.py           - ui for marriage compatibility
         !- utils.py             - utility functions
         !- const.py             - constants related to PyHora package
+        !- tests  - unit/integration tests
+           !- unit_tests.py           - unit tests for the features based on examples from the book !- pvr_tests.py            - Exercise problems from book.
 ```
 Computation of the five essentials of the panchangam:
 * Tithi